itsadhil/universe-sim/README.md

 # 🌌 Universe Simulator VR

 An immersive, single-player VR simulation game built in Unity, designed to replicate and interact with realistic cosmic systems in a virtual sandbox.
-Explore the solar system, control time, trigger cosmic events, and manipulate celestial bodies — all from your headset or PC.
+Explore the solar system, control time, trigger cosmic events, and manipulate celestial bodies — all from your headset or PC

 ---